CodeEvolver/markview/README.md

-# Getting Started with Create React App
+# MarkView
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A certificate project challenged by freeCodeCamp.
+It's a markdown viewer built with react, bootstrap and markedjs This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts